 The post Have £100 to invest each month?
-I’d buy UK shares in an ISA to get rich and retire early appeared first on The Motley Fool UK.
+I’d buy cheap UK shares in an ISA after the stock market crash appeared first on The Motley Fool UK.

 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.